*According to the latest update on the CBSE Syllabus 2023-24, this chapter has been removed.

-Infrastructure is broadly divided into two categories:
+Infrastructure is broadly divided into two categories as follows:

 3. How do infrastructure facilities boost production?

-Infrastructure helps production in following ways:
+Infrastructure helps production in the following ways:

-1. If agriculture has no irrigation facilities, it has to become dependent on monsoon rains which can cause less productivity and as a result less crop production.
+1. If agriculture has no irrigation facilities, it has to become dependent on monsoon rains which can cause less productivity and, as a result, less crop production.

 4. Infrastructure contributes to the economic development of a country.
 Do you agree?
 Explain.

-Definitely, infrastructure helps in economic development of a country.
+Definitely, infrastructure helps in the economic development of a country.
 It can be understood better in the following points:

 2. Having an appropriate infrastructure helps in providing an environment which is more likely to bag investment from potential investors.
 Lack of infrastructure does not encourage investment.

 4. Infrastructure helps in enhancing market size.
-The way raw materials that can be transported in a fast and cost-effective manner will help a producer to offer goods in different markets across country or borders.
+The way raw materials can be transported in a fast and cost-effective manner will help a producer to offer goods in different markets across the country or borders.

 5. What is the state of rural infrastructure in India?